gverploeg/Recommender-Case-Study/pair.md

  ## Evaluation (Pt.
 1)

- In the beginning, (data) scientists an engineers applied the same methodology they used for prediction to recommendations: __accuracy__.
+ In the beginning, (data) scientists and engineers applied the same methodology they used for prediction to recommendations: __accuracy__.

  Models for recommendation were evaluated using a lot of the same methodology as classifiers/regression... but the industry quickly realized that recommenders are not simply predictors of user ratings.